War photography: Establishment

 The first official attempts at war photography were made by the British government at the start of the Crimean War.
 In March 1854, Gilbert Elliott was commissioned to photograph views of the Russian fortifications along the coast of the Baltic Sea.
-Roger Fenton was the first official war photographer and the first to attempt a systematic coverage of war for the benefit of the public.

-Hired by Thomas Agnew, he landed at Balaclava in 1854.
+Roger Fenton was the first official war photographer and the first to attempt a systematic coverage of war for the benefit of the public.Hired by Thomas Agnew, he landed at Balaclava in 1854.
 His photographs were probably intended to offset the general aversion of the British people to the war's unpopularity, and to counteract the occasionally critical reporting of correspondent William Howard Russell of The Times.
 The photos were converted into woodblocks and published in The Illustrated London News.

 Due to the size and cumbersome nature of his photographic equipment, Fenton was limited in his choice of motifs.
-Because the photographic material of his time needed long exposures, he was only able to produce pictures of stationary objects, mostly posed pictures; he avoided making pictures of dead, injured or mutilated soldiers.
+Because the photographic material of his time needed long exposures, he was only able to produce pictures of stationary objects, mostly posed pictures and avoided making pictures of dead, injured or mutilated soldiers.

 Fenton also photographed the landscape – his most famous image was of the area near to where the Charge of the Light Brigade took place.
 In letters home soldiers had called the original valley The Valley of Death, so when in September 1855 Thomas Agnew put the picture on show as one of a series of eleven collectively titled Panorama of the Plateau of Sebastopol in Eleven Parts in a London exhibition, he took the troops' epithet, expanded it as The Valley of the Shadow of Death and assigned it to the piece.